chrisjacob/pikwy-poc/README.md

 Welcome to this Proof Of Concept (POC) app for [Pikwy](https://pikwy.com/).

+See a full walkthrough of the app here: [https://community.canva.dev/t/introducing-canva-create-app-cli/3129/13?u=chris](https://community.canva.dev/t/introducing-canva-create-app-cli/3129/13?u=chris)

-Before running this application you need an API TOKEN from Pikwy.
+Before running this application you need an API TOKEN from Pikwy (don't worry, it's free!)

 Get your [Free 7 days trial of Pikwy](https://pikwy.com/signup), with 100 free screenshots included.